CultivateHQ/cultivateHQ.com/source/posts/2017-09-27-comminicating-with-c-from-elixir-using-ports.html.md

 `poll` above will block for 5 seconds (5,000 milliseconds) for data to become available, specified by the `POLLIN` flag.
 It will return 1 (`POLLIN`) if data is available, or 0 in case of timeout.

 Now we should be able to read messages from our Elixir program, and do something with them.
-For now let's just print them to stderr.
+For now let's just print them to `STDERR`.
+(Printing to `STDERR` is helpful for developemnt and debugging; like `IO.inspect`s, we will remove these from the final version.

 ```c